MayFly-AI/manual/pose_sensor/stm32/install/index.md

 ```

 ### Linux
-The code needs access to /dev/ttyACM0, which is owned by root with read/write permissions for the group dialout.
+The code needs access to `/dev/ttyACM0`, which is owned by root with read/write permissions for the group dialout.
 To run without sudo, add your user to the dialout group:

 ```bash
 sudo usermod -a -G dialout <user>
 ```
 Log out and back in for this to take effect.
 It is not enough to open a new terminal window.

+### Mac
+on macOS the the code needs access to `/dev/cu.usbmodem-*` which this should just work with no change of permissions.

 ### Windows
 For windows, Visual Studio Code can be used.....
-FINISH THIS

-### Mac
 FINISH THIS

 {% include list.liquid all=true %}